HumanJHawkins/hangman/ReadMe.txt

 Suggestions:

-Sophie: Dieing sound effect... or with each miss.
+Sophie: Dying sound effect... or with each miss.
 Izzy: A scoreboard
 Isaac: Progressive difficulty with display of word grade level.
+Dani: Multyplayer